Virgin Mary, is she not pure,

 “Come now, friends,” Zagi pleads.
-“We’ve all had too much of this tasty spirit, which inflames the emotions.
+“We’ve had too much of this tasty spirit, which inflames the emotions.
 Let me study the problem.
 M. d’Ollot, do you trust me?”

 Zagi takes Bittor’s hand.
 “Dear boy, will you give me a chance to solve this unpleasantness?”

 Bittor avoids hot-headed confrontation.
 Clashes with his Mama have taught him he cannot win at hand-to-hand.
 His tactic is always passive resistance.
 “I am willing to be reasonable,” he grunts.
-He allows himself to be helped into his pasture-prancing greatcoat, head-to-toe oilcloth, with a capelet swinging about his shoulders, capable of serving as a hood in a downpour.
-The effect is something akin to a towering ship of the line under full sail.
+He allows himself to be helped into his pasture-prancing greatcoat, head-to-toe oilcloth, a capelet swinging about his shoulders, capable of serving as a hood in a downpour.
+The effect is something akin to a towering ship under full sail.
 He starts toward the exit but, thinking it best not to end the evening on a sour note, he whips around to bid a polite farewell.

 - According to the annual report of the Pennsylvania State College for 1904-05, fennel increases milk yield and possesses antiseptic and tonic properties.